-When it comes to the most important skills required to be a pit boss, we found that a lot of resumes listed 23.7% of pit bosses included table games, while 13.4% of resumes included customer service, and 10.0% of resumes included casino floor.
+When it comes to the most important skills required to be a pit boss, we found that a lot of resumes listed 39.6% of pit bosses included customer service, while 18.1% of resumes included casino floor, and 7.5% of resumes included state regulations.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a pit boss can determine their career goals through the career progression.
 For example, they could start out with a role such as casino manager, progress to a title such as general manager and then eventually end up with the title general manager.

 What Am I Worth?

 There are several types of pit boss, including:

 Casino hosts are tasked with nurturing the casino's relationship with patrons in order to enhance customer loyalty and maximize profits.
 They send event invitations, respond to inquiries, solve customer issues, and report to marketing managers.
 They also provide varieties of services to casino players to convert them to regular and loyal customers to the casino.
 Casino hosts earn a median sum of $51,000 annually or $24 per hour.

 Casino hosts primarily ensure that high rollers and VIPs don't gamble in other casinos that compete with their employers.
 They do this by offering an array of comps, such as free rooms and meals at the casino, that are meant to entice the high rollers to come and gamble.
 They determine what level of play warrants a complimentary night in the hotel's best suite and which warrants a free buffet.

 Casino hosts typically hold a bachelor's degree in a relevant discipline.
 Although, some employers may not require an academic degree, opting for prior casino experience instead.
 But generally, a combination of business experience, excellent communication skills, and a professional and likable demeanor will get them a long way in this field.